danieljweinberg/listen/README.md

 - [netcat](http://netcat.sourceforge.net/) ("nc", to stream)

 ## Setup
-The only files required for _listen_ to run are listen.sh and listen.cfg.
+The only files required for _listen_ to run are _listen.sh_ and _listen.cfg_.
 Before first use: open _listen.cfg.template_ in a text editor and edit the file paths and other parameters to match your environment.
 Then rename file to _listen.cfg_.

 ### Configurable Parameters
 Path to directories for: saving audio, buffering audio, the log file, and the temporary configuration file.
-(On first run, _listen_ creates these latter three files.)
+(On first run, _listen_ creates the buffer and log.)

 Minimum hard disk space required to save: if the program detects there is less than this amount free it will not start up, so that your disk isn't filled.
 The default is 500 MB, which is a few hours of audio.

 MIDI port: identifier of your soundcard for MIDI recording purposes, run the progress with _devices_ option to find out what it is, and put it into the parameter, replacing colon with space. (e.g. 20 0)

 Wait in seconds: stop recording after the instrument is silent for this long.
 The default is 30 seconds.

+More parameters described in _listen.cfg.template_.

 ## Usage
 ```